 - Tracking the entities as they are mentioned again, retrieving and adding new information about them as needed;

 - Crucially, having the machine learn these two abilities directly from examples of how people use language.
 We face the machine with different tasks that require using language to talk about the world, and it progressively learns to represent both the entities and the language that we use to refer to them.
-Specifically, we test our computational model in referential tasks that require matching noun phrases (such as the examined boy in the example on the right) with entity representations extracted from text and images.
+Specifically, we test our computational model in referential tasks that require matching noun phrases (such as "the examined boy" in the example below) with entity representations extracted from text and images.

 This interdisciplinary project builds on two complementary semantic traditions:

 - Formal semantics, a symbolic approach that can delimit and track linguistic referents, but does not adequately match them with the descriptive content of linguistic expressions;

 - Continuous approaches to language such as deep learning models and distributional semantics, which can handle descriptive content but do not associate it to individuated referents.
 AMORE synthesizes the two approaches into a unified, scalable model of reference that operates with individuated referents and links them to referential expressions characterized by rich descriptive content.
 The model is a distributed (neural network) version of a formal semantic framework that is furthermore able to integrate perceptual (visual) and linguistic information about entities.